EthanBrake/COSC345-App/README.md

 # Social-Anxiety-App
+A self-help app for young adults with Social Anxiety Disorder

 This app aims to help provide easy and free information and tools for young adults with social anxiety.
 These include weblinks to various sites, a goal sysytem to encourage them to practice communicating with others, a diary feature to log thoughts and feelings and a breathing tool to use in stressful situations.